-UConn's required curriculum consists of integrated coursework and milestone experiences to provide a broad foundation and understanding across functional business areas, and to develop perspectives and capabilities to lead and manage the complexity of business organizations in a dynamic global environment.
+UConn's required core curriculum (36 credits) consists of integrated coursework and milestone experiences to provide a broad foundation and understanding across functional business areas, and to develop perspectives and capabilities to lead and manage the complexity of business organizations in a dynamic global environment.
 Its breadth and perspective complements deep functional knowledge gained from concentrations or other graduate degrees.
 Courses in the required curriculum consist of three broad areas: business foundations, core functional knowledge, and finally business leadership with a focus on self-leadership, ethics and sustainability.

 Core Functional Knowledge

 Core Functional Knowledge modules address core concepts applicable to the key functional business areas of marketing, operations, IT, accounting, and finance in which much of the "business" of business occurs.
 Strong business leaders have a solid understanding of all of these areas in order to integrate their functional responsibilities with others in an organization.
 Course content and sequencing is designed to provide an integrated perspective.
 Learn More.

 Business Leadership core curriculum components focus on concepts, skills and perspectives that are key to playing leadership roles in business organizations.
 This includes developing strategic, global perspectives in decision-making that build sustainable organizations and take into account the role of business in society.
 It also focuses on self-leadership: strengthening your personal abilities to understand, communicate with, and motivate yourself and others to perform in ethical and value-creating ways.
 Learn More.